o3de/o3de.org/content/docs/user-guide/features/components/reference/actor-multiple-skin.md

 For more information, see [Customize FBX asset export with FBX Settings](/docs/user-guide/features/assets/fbx-settings/intro.md)\.

-To download the assets used in the following sections, see [Open 3D Engine Downloads](https://aws.amazon.com/lumberyard/downloads/) and choose the Lumberyard characters file\.
+To download the assets used in the following sections, see [Open 3D Engine Downloads](https://aws.amazon.com/lumberyard/downloads/) and choose the O3DE characters file\.

 ## Using a Single FBX File {#component-actor-single-fbx}